Ninnindale: Production

-Telugu film director, Jayanth C. Paranjee who was brought up in Bangalore, Karnataka, expressed his intent in making a Kannada film with a script that he had for a long time and held very close to heart.
+Jayanth C. Paranjee initially unsuccessfully attempted to cast Malvika Raaj as the lead actress.
 The film script being a new generation romantic story was shot in New York City thus marking Puneeth's first long time schedule shot at a foreign locale.
 The launch of the film was held on 12 August 2013.
-The movie was shot in United States for a 35-day period - which the makers claimed to be a first instance for a Kannada movie.
+The movie was shot in United States for a 35-day period.

-Initially actress Kriti Kharbanda was set to play the female lead, however it was later reported that the former Miss India finalist, Erica Fernandes was confirmed for the role.
-Television actress Nandini Vittal has given voice over for Erica Fernandes in this movie.
 Telugu actors Brahmanandam and Sonia Deepti played key roles.
 Thilak Shekar played a cop from the New York Police Department (NYPD).

 Soundtrack

-Audio was launched on 31 December 2013 in presence of his brother Shivrajkumar.
+The music is composed by Mani Sharma.
+The audio was launched on 31 December 2013 in presence of his brother Shivrajkumar.
 Initially it was learnt that Mahesh Babu is going to launching the audio of Ninnindale.
 Later he didn't attend the function for unknown reasons.
 But Mahesh Babu wished the Ninnindale team and spoke about his relation with Rajkumar's family through.
 The film marks the debut of Telugu director Jayanth C. Paranjee into Kannada.
 Producer Vijay Kumar is happy with the first rush of the film and wants the audio release to make a grand statement.

-The music is composed by Mani Sharma.